-The Writing Program offers an intermediate academic writing elective: Comp 250 Academic Inquiry and Writing.
+The Writing Program offers an intermediate academic writing elective, Comp 250, Academic Inquiry and Writing (4 credits).
 This course guides students through the process of proposing, conducting, and presenting an independent academic research project.
+Another elective offered by the Writing Program is Comp 115, Speech: A Rhetorical Act (3 credits).
+This class combines the rhetorical arts of writing and speaking.
+This course teaches students to compose messages appropriate for the occasion, purpose, and audience.